johngoddard/Speechify/docs/api-endpoints.md

 - `POST /api/playlists`
 - `GET /api/playlists/:id`
 - `DELETE /api/playlists/:id`

+### UserFollows

-- `GET /api/playlists/:id/follow`: custom route to create a playlist follow for the current user & specified playlist
+- `POST /api/user_follows`: add a follow from the current user to the user with :user_id
+  - accepts 'followee_id' as a param to specify the user the current user will follow
+- `DELETE /api/user_follows/:user_follow_id`

+### PlaylistFollows

-- `GET /api/playlists/:id/unfollow`: custom route to destroy the playlist follow for the current user & specified playlist
+- `POST /api/playlist_follows`: create a follow from the current user to the specified playlist
+  - accepts 'playlist_id' as a param
+- `DELETE /api/playlist_follows/:playlist_follow_id`

+### PlaylistTracks

+- `POST /api/playlist_tracks`: add a track to the given playlist
+  - accepts 'playlist_id' and 'track_id' as params
+- `DELETE /api/playlist_tracks/:playlist_track_id`: remove a track from the playlist